 At first the effects of parasite establishment are limited to individual branches, where germination and early growth of the mistletoe seedling increases branch leaf volume through the addition of mistletoe leaves.
 The mistletoe leaves increase the host's branch conductivity and lower their water potential to maintain high transpiration rates and to accumulate water, carbon and nutrients from the host.
 The increase in branch transpiration results in a marginal increase in latent energy flux, along with a marginal decrease in sensible heat flux through increased shading from the mistletoe leaf area.

 The parasitic life cycle is optimized for longevity, where the mistletoe broom is well established and flowering about a year after infection, while diameters can exceed a meter within the first couple of years (Reid and Stafford Smith 2000, Carnegie et al 2009).
 Mistletoe dispersers (typically birds, see biodiversity section) will distribute the seeds within the tree and to neighbouring trees (Ward and Paton 2007, MacRaild et al 2010).
 Increasing the mistletoe load on individual trees will start to show notable effects on the host tree, as described in Figure 1.
-These can be already detrimental for young trees, which due to their small canopy volume seem especially vulnerable to mistletoe infection (Carnegie et al 2009).
-At this infection stage initial impacts on biodiversity can be noted, as the mistletoe brooms provide favourable nesting sites and food resources for woodland dependent species (Watson 2002, Napier et al 2014, Barea 2008, Cooney and Watson 2005).
+These can be detrimental for young trees, which due to their small canopy volume seem especially vulnerable to mistletoe infection (Carnegie et al 2009).
+At this early infection stage initial impacts on biodiversity can be noted, as the mistletoe brooms provide favourable nesting sites and food resources for woodland dependent species (Watson 2002, Napier et al 2014, Barea 2008, Cooney and Watson 2005).

-Within the next decade, seed dispersers spread the infection from individual highly infested clusters across the stand (Ward and Paton 2007).
-At this time step highly infected trees are losing vigour, as the canopies are increasingly showing signs of degradation and the carbon and nitrogen cycling transitions towards dead matter cycling (Raftoyannis et al 2015, Meinzer et al 2004).
-The reduction in live canopy area follows a reduction in stand transpiration rates and an increase in soil evaporation through increased light penetration.
-Likewise, latent heat flux transitions towards sensible heat flux.
-However, the floral biodiversity increases markedly through the alternation in nutrient cycling and light availability, as does the faunal diversity through the increased availability of mistletoe fruits and shelter (Cooney and Watson 2005, Watson 2009, Bowen et al 2009).
+Within the next decade, seed dispersers spread the infection from individual highly infested individuals across the stand (Ward and Paton 2007).
+At this time step highly infected trees lose vigour, as the canopies increasingly show signs of degradation (Raftoyannis et al 2015, Meinzer et al 2004).
+The reduction in live canopy area leads to a reduction in stand transpiration rates and an increase in soil evaporation through increased light penetration.
+Likewise, partitioning of available energy transitions from latent heat flux towards sensible heat flux.
+The increase in nutrient cycling and light availability enhances floral diversity, while faunal diversity is enhanced through the increased availability of mistletoe fruits and shelter (Cooney and Watson 2005, Watson 2009, Bowen et al 2009).

-When a stand is loosing resilience and external events further affect tree health, then infection rates within localized pockets can reach high enough levels to increase individual tree and stand mortality rates (Carnegie et al 2009, Dobbertin and Rigling 2006, Scott and Mathiasen 2012).
+On time scales of 10 years or more, stands lose resilience and infection rates within localized pockets can reach high enough levels to increase individual tree and stand mortality rates (Carnegie et al 2009, Dobbertin and Rigling 2006, Scott and Mathiasen 2012).
 Multiple tree deaths can potentially modify the water and energy balance to a point that species succession dynamics can alter stand dynamics.
 Mistletoes are predominantly present on dominant and codominant trees (Worrall et al 2005, Agne et al 2014), which initiates highly localised gaps after affected trees die.
 However, these small gaps can increase stand resilience through natural thinning in the long term (Millar et al 2007).
 In addition, an increase in gap distribution typically has positive impacts on biodiversity, and in recent years the role of parasitic plants as ecosystem engineers is increasingly being acknowledged (Hatcher et al 2012).

 Mistletoe and biodiversity